m5stack/Core2-for-AWS-IoT-Kit/Factory-Firmware/components/esp-cryptoauthlib/esp_cryptoauth_utility/README.md

 # ESP_CRYPTOAUTH_UTILITY
 # Description
- The python utility helps to configure and provision `ATECC608A` chip on `ESP32-WROOM-32SE` module.
+ The python utility helps to configure and provision `ATECC608` chip on `ESP32-WROOM-32SE` module.The [ESP32-WROOM-32SE](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32se_datasheet_en.pdf) module has Microchip's [ATECC608A](https://www.microchip.com/wwwproducts/en/ATECC608A) integrated on the module.
+The latest ESP32-WROOM-32SE modules have the Microchip's [ATECC608B](https://www.microchip.com/en-us/products/security-ics/trust-platform/trust-and-go) integrated on the module.
-    There are currently three types of ATECC608A which are [Trust & Go](https://www.microchip.com/wwwproducts/en/ATECC608A-TNGTLS), [TrustFlex](https://www.microchip.com/wwwproducts/en/ATECC608A-TFLXTLS) and [TrustCustom](https://www.microchip.com/wwwproducts/en/ATECC608A). `Trust & Go` and `TrustFlex` chips are preconfigured by the manufacturer (Microchip) so we only need to generate manifest file for those chips. `TrustCustom` type of chips are not configured, so for `TrustCustom` type of chips need to be first configured and then provisioned with a newly  generated device certificate and key pair.
-The script automatically detects which type of ATECC608A chip is integrated with `ESP32-WROOM-32SE` so it will proceed to next required steps on its own.
+    There are currently three types of ATECC608 which are [Trust & Go](https://www.microchip.com/wwwproducts/en/ATECC608A-TNGTLS), [TrustFlex](https://www.microchip.com/wwwproducts/en/ATECC608A-TFLXTLS) and [TrustCustom](https://www.microchip.com/wwwproducts/en/ATECC608A). `Trust & Go` and `TrustFlex` chips are preconfigured by the manufacturer (Microchip) so we only need to generate manifest file for those chips. `TrustCustom` type of chips are not configured, so for `TrustCustom` type of chips need to be first configured and then provisioned with a newly  generated device certificate and key pair.
+The script automatically detects which type of ATECC608 chip is integrated with `ESP32-WROOM-32SE` so it will proceed to next required steps on its own.

 # Hardware Required
 It requires [ESP32-WROOM-32SE](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32se_datasheet_en.pdf) which has Microchip's [ATECC608A](https://www.microchip.com/wwwproducts/en/ATECC608A) (Secure Element) integrated on the module.

+An ESP32 to which ATECC608 is connected with I2C interface can also be used by setting the I2C pin configurations (see below option about providing I2C pin cfg).

 > Note: It is recommended to change directory to `esp_cryptoauth_utility` to execute all following commands if not already done.